-Are you bogged down by your slow Wi-Fi internet connection, chances are most of you are, since speed can never be enough for most of us.
+Are you bogged down by your slow Wi-Fi internet connection but want to boost your Wi-Fi then checkout superboost wifi reviews for slow and steady connections, since speed can never be enough for most of us.
 Jokes apart, there might be some issues interfering with your Wi-Fi network leading to slow speeds.
 However, if you’re 100 per cent sure of your network and are looking for manual tweaking of the network to increase your speed, well, we have got some tricks just for you!

 This is a quick and easy way to get more range for pennies.
 Did you know you can use a little tinfoil to increase your signal strength by several decibels.
 Cheack the following video out

 System Preferences > Sharing > Internet > Add Source (Ethernet) and the way the other computer will connect (Wi-Fi) > Check Internet Sharing to create a Wi-Fi hotspot

 NetStumbler (also known as Network Stumbler) is a tool for Windows that facilitates detection of Wireless LANs using the 802.11b, 802.11a and 802.11g WLAN standards.